Where do you go if you’re looking to buy something online?

 That said, there are some differences.

-Amazon offers a few different country-specific platforms, such as Amazon UK and Amazon FR, which are displayed in the countries’ native languages and currencies.
+Amazon offers a few different country-specific platforms or marketplaces, such as Amazon UK and Amazon FR, which are displayed in the countries’ native languages and currencies.

 These country-specific platforms have different sign-up requirements from Amazon’s US platform, which means that you’ll need to individually apply to join these platforms even if you’re already all set up on Amazon’s US platform.

-On the other hand, you can make your Shopify store multilingual and have your store pages displayable in different languages by installing a suitable translation app.
+On the other hand, you can make your Shopify store multilingual and have your online site pages displayable in different languages by installing a suitable translation app.

 And if you use Shopify Payments (see the discussion in Round 5), you can also sell your products in multiple currencies.

-Winner: Amazon, because it makes reaching an international audience a lot easier even if you don’t speak the target market’s language very well, compared to setting up your own Shopify store.
+Winner: Amazon, because it makes reaching an international audience a lot easier even if you don’t speak the target market’s language very well, compared to setting up your own Shopify business.

-And this is where the platforms greatly diverge in terms of support quality.
+And this is where the platforms and marketplaces greatly diverge in terms of support quality.

 Our tests of Shopify’s 24/7 live support produced stellar results.
 Its support staff was able to provide great answers to most of our questions, even the sneakier ones.